messente/verigator-java/README.md

 ### Maven

-Add the following dependency to your your `pox.xml` file in the `dependencies` section:
+Add the following dependency to your `pox.xml` file in the `dependencies` section:

 ```xml
 <dependency>